simon2016bht/simon2016bht.github.io/_page/bg_day.md

 ---
 ---
-# Board Game for special days
+# Playing Board Game on Special Days

 *Date: April 9 2024*
 - **This list compiles accessible board games tailored to special occasions.
 Many of these games are readily available online. **